MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/plugins/native-functions/using-the-SKFunction-decorator.md

      └─── MyPlugin.cs
 ```

+> [!Tip]
-It's ok if you have a plugin folder with both native and semantic functions.
+> It's ok if you have a plugin folder with both native and semantic functions.
 The kernel will load both functions into the same plugin namespace.
 What's important is that you don't have two functions with the same name within the same plugin namespace.
-If you do, the last function loaded will overwrite the previous function.
+If you do, the last function loaded will take precedence.

 ### Creating the folder for the Math plugin